-C. Numerical scattering simulations
+4 Numerical scattering simulations

 Suppose that the wave packets are generated with high fidelities, via one of the methods described earlier in this section.
 The scattering experiment can then be performed, as outlined previously, to probe non-trivial dynamics of post-collision processes.
 To develop a theoretical expectation for such dynamics, we perform a numerical simulation by starting with perfect wave packets and studying their time evolution.
-We demonstrate elastic scattering in the model with power-law coupling, which exhibits only two-kink bound states (l -mesons)-and no unbound kinds, at low energies (considering the chosen initial state).
-Additionally, we demonstrate both elastic and inelastic scattering in the model with exponentially decaying coupling, which exhibits both two-kink bound states and unbound kinks in the relevant energy range.
+We demonstrate elastic scattering in the model with power-law coupling, which exhibits only two-kink bound states (l -mesons) and no unbound kinks, at low energies (considering the chosen initial state).
+Additionally, we demonstrate both elastic and inelastic scattering in the model with exponentially decaying coupling, which exhibits both twokink bound states and unbound kinks in the relevant energy range.
 Scattering simulations were performed using a Krylov time-evolution method.

 Starting with 1-meson wave packets as described in Eq.
 (9), we turn on the transverse field using a linear ramp for $t_r = 10/h^z$ in order to approach the Hamiltonian \hat{H} starting from \hat{H}0 .
 We then evolve in time such that the meson wave packets propagate and scatter.
 The transverse field is then removed using an inverted linear ramp to return to \hat{H}0 .
 The state is finally projected into different scattering channels as defined by the number of kinks, K, and spin flips, Q. The elastic channel is the set of bit strings with four kinks and two spin flips, since such a channel is characterized by two 1-mesons, each with two kinks on either side of a single spin flip.
 Inelastic scattering is detected by support in any channel outside of the elastic channel.
+Inelastic scattering in the form of unbound kinks is described by the set of bitstrings with two kinks and any number of spin flips greater than two.
+We note that while we do not measure the momentum of the outgoing particles, if one had access to large chains, the outgoing momentum could be obtained by measuring the velocity of the outgoing states [49, 58].
 Varying h^z allows for the exploration of scattering in different energy regimes.